 Christopher Harris QC is an experienced advocate specialising in complex commercial disputes under English and international law across a range industry sectors from banking and finance, through energy and natural resources, to infrastructure projects and corporate finance.
 Christopher’s practice focuses on advising and appearing as counsel in disputes before courts and arbitral tribunals in England and internationally.

-Christopher is commonly retained as the lead advocate and has substantial experience of court and arbitration advocacy, as well as multiple appearances before the English Court of Appeal.
+Christopher is usually retained as the lead advocate, often leading substantial teams, and has substantial experience of court and arbitration advocacy in London, the DIFC and the Virgin Islands, as well as multiple appearances before appellate courts.
 He is particularly sought after for his “razor-sharp mind and great oral advocacy” and his “highly effective” cross-examinations, as well as being “extremely good with clients”.
-Christopher is equally at home as part of a larger team, and has been instructed in a number of the largest cases to come before the English courts in recent years including: Yukos v.
+Christopher has been instructed in a number of the largest cases to come before the English courts in recent years including: Yukos v.
 Russia, Cherney v.
-Deripaska, the Ablyazov dispute, the Liverpool FC litigation, and the Algosaibi litigation.
-He was runner-up as Commercial Litigation Junior of the Year at the 2016 Chambers Bar Awards.
+Deripaska, the Ablyazov dispute, the Liverpool FC litigation, and the Algosaibi litigation, as well as arbitrations worth billions of dollars.

 Christopher speaks French and German and studied French and Swiss law during his academic training.